Community Foundation of Elkhart County Inc

 The foundation focuses on three strategic priority areas:

-- Career Pathways: Education initiatives, workforce development, post-secondary success programs
+- Career Pathways: Education initiatives, workforce development, post-secondary success programmes

 - Kids & Families: Youth development, early childhood services, family support, senior care

-- Placemaking: Arts and culture, community infrastructure, environmental initiatives, neighborhood development
+- Placemaking: Arts and culture, community infrastructure, environmental initiatives, neighbourhood development

 What They Don't Fund